8 Classic Vegetarian Recipes from Chennai's Culinary Scene

 4. Mor Kuzhambu (Curd Kuzhambu)

-On a scorching Chennai day or hot weather, nothing better soothes than a bowl of mor kuzhambu, cool and tangy!
-This yogurt based curry is perfectly balanced of sourness and flavor from coconut.
+On a scorching Chennai day or in hot weather, nothing better soothes than a bowl of mor kuzhambu, cool and tangy!
+This yogurt-based curry is perfectly balanced in sourness and flavor from coconut.

 Key Points: